Alex has spent a lifetime in the sewing industry

 This allowed the family firm to purchase machines worldwide and still badge them with the famous name that had been around since the early pioneering times.
 Luckily for us they kept their quality high and sold some superb machines.

 The Japanese Frister's of the 1980's are still held as some of the finest sewing machines ever produced.
-The Cub, 500 and the 900 series still produce unbeatable quality when sewing well.
+The F&R Cub (also sold under the Bernina badge), 500 and the 900 series still produce unbeatable quality when sewing well.

 F&R model E Cleopatra